-You should always watch the hygrometer to guide you with the humidity levels in the terrarium but most people will need to mist in the evening and in the morning.
-In the evening the humidity levels should be around 80 to 90 percent.
-Let the humidity drop over the course of 12 hours to 50 percent and then mist again.
+You should always watch the hygrometer to guide you with the terrarium’s humidity levels, but most people will need to mist in the evening and the morning.
+The humidity levels should be around 80 to 90 percent in the evening.
+Let the humidity drop for 12 hours to 50 percent and then mist again.

-The water you use to mist should be tap water, which contains minerals that are vital for crested geckos.
+The water you use to mist should be tap water, which contains minerals vital for crested geckos.
 Never use distilled, softened or filtered water!

-If you don’t want to spray each day with a misting bottle or you live in a dry area and keeping the humidity levels up is a problem, you want to invest in a humidifier.
+If you don’t want to spray each day with a misting bottle or live in a dry area and keep the humidity levels up is a problem, you want to invest in a humidifier.
 There exist humidifiers for a room or specifically for the enclosure.
-You should be aware that these tank humidifiers aren’t cheap and can easily cost more than $100.
+However, you should be aware that these tank humidifiers aren’t cheap and can easily cost more than $100.

 To give you an extra edge when it comes to keeping the ideal humidity levels, you can use the following tips:

 - never mist directly on the hygrometer: this will cause a wrong reading where the humidity levels are in fact lower than the hygrometer indicates.